v3ksi4k/Qtile-Red-Powerline-Config/README.md

 ## Qtile-Red-Powerline-Config

-A simple qtile configuration that utilizes powerline characters in the bar.
+A simple yet powerful red-themed qtile rice with powerline-like characters in the bar.

 The default color scheme is red, but it can be eaisly changed.